Delta plus variant found in 8 states - NewsBreak

 Health officials in the District of Columbia have also reported at least one case of AY.4.2.

 The new strain is being investigated by health officials in the United Kingdom who say they have seen a growing amount of cases.
-A small fraction of COVID cases in the United States over the last several weeks have been linked to delta plus, and American health officials are working to study it.What is the delta plus variant?
+A small fraction of COVID cases in the United States over the last several weeks have been linked to delta plus, and American health officials are working to study it.Emotional response after NCAA Denies OSU Men’s Basketball Appeal; Upholds Postseason Ban

 “We have teams that are constantly reviewing the genetic sequence data and looking for blips, an increase in a certain proportion or just something that’s completely new,” said Dr. Summer Galloway, executive secretary of the U.S. government’s SARS-CoV-2 Interagency Group.